enthought/mayavi/docs/source/mayavi/mlab_3d_plotting_functions.rst

 |flow|            :func:`flow`
                   |hack|
-                  Plot trajectories of particles along a vector field described by three 3D arrays giving the ``u``, ``v``, ``w`` components on a grid.
+                  Plot a trajectory of particles along a vector field described by three 3D arrays giving the ``u``, ``v``, ``w`` components on a grid.